silliKate/Cat-Identification-NN/README.md

 ### Long-Term:
 1. Extend classification to multiple animal species (and possibly plants too!)
 2. Integrate with an API to fetch factual information about the identified animal
+3. Add real-time object recognition via camera
-3. Add support fro AR and Android/iOS
+4. Add support for Android/iOS

 ## Contributing